 The center is divided into a toddler classroom ages 18 months to 3 years old and a Primary Classroom 3 - 6yo.
-We have a stellar playground, and large shaded back porch for extracurricular activities as YOGA, FUTBOL, MUSIC and COOKING in Spanish.
+We have a stellar playground, and large shaded back porch for after school and extracurricular activities as GARDENING, YOGA, VISUAL ARTS, SOCCER, MUSIC, DANCE and COOKING in Spanish.

 For immersion purposes and to get the full benefits of the Montessori curriculum, we recommend enrolling on a full time basis.
 However, you may also choose to do four times a week.
 We will make our best effort to accommodate the scheduling needs of our families.